rye2020/linux/README.md

-o# linux
+# linux
 #
-# This is a preliminary test repositary to develop familiarity with GitHub
+# This is a preliminary test repository to develop familiarity with GitHub